ualex73/monitor_docker/info.md

 ### Debugging

-It is possible to debug the Monito Docker component, this can be done by adding the following lines to the `configuration.yaml` file:
+It is possible to debug the Monitor Docker component, this can be done by adding the following lines to the `configuration.yaml` file:

 ```yaml
 logger: